WENZHI-HU/sailing-managing/readme.txt

 listen what i said in workshop .

-to whom forget what i said, use the following command to update the code: git add . git commit -m "type sth" git push origin your_branch_name
+to whom forget what i said, use the following command to update the code: git pull origin your_branch_name   (get the latest code from the branch)

+git add .
+git commit -m "type sth"
+git push origin your_branch_name